chippen-dale/excel_homework/README.md

 # excel_homework
-This is a test repository for class
+This is a repository for my Excel Homework
-I am writing in my readme